yasushi-saito/adjustable_priority_queue/README.md

 # intrusive_priority_queue

-Efficient intrusive priority queue.
+An efficient intrusive priority queue.

-Not yet done.
+- Based on binary heaps
+- Object lifetime is managed explicitly by the caller
+- Supports in-place rank adjustment

 # Installation